hiveeyes/saraswati/README.rst

 Usage
 *****

-This part of the documentation covers how to run Saraswati.
+This part of the documentation covers how to run Saraswati interactively.
 Please read this section carefully.

+When aiming to run Saraswati autonomously in a production setup, please also consider reading the documentation about `running Saraswati in production`_.

 Recording audio
 ===============